-Unlike project managers who focus their efforts on managing cost, schedule and controls within the scope of a defined project–a tactical focus, Program Managers must have a strategies focus.
+Unlike project managers who focus their efforts on managing cost, schedule and controls within the scope of a defined project–a tactical focus, Program Managers must have a strategic focus.
 Program Managers need to measure and evaluate the performance of all projects supporting an organization and convert that assessment into a format executive leaders use to gauge the performance of the entire organization.

 Program Management Offices (PMO’s) frequently take one of two roles–that of advise and monitor or that of proactively driving all projects through deployment.
 While both models may work, PMO’s often lose their effectiveness by failing to diagnose and prescribe risk management actions or they are too invasive and disrupt the management effectiveness of business application owners responsible for support once deployed.
 A careful balance is needed to implement a PMO that evaluates all projects identifying business risk and operational impacts as well as respecting the needs of operational support teams.